Generic35/Solidity-Wallet/README.md

 This address can then come widthraw the amount.

-Events are emited when each of these events occur.
+Events are emited when each of these transactions occur.

 The contract checks if the sender is autorized and also checks for safe math to avoir wrap arounds.